sandraglokken/Exercise3/README.md

 ### Connecting:
 The IP address of the TCP server will be the same as the address the UDP server as spammed out on port 30000.
 Connect to the TCP server, using port `34933` for fixed-size messages, or port `33546` for 0-terminated messages.
-It will reply back with a welcome-message when you connect.

-The server will then echo anything you say to it back to you (as long as your message ends with `'\0'`).
+The server will send you a welcome-message when you connect, and after that it will echo anything you say back to you (as long as your message ends with `'\0'`).
 Try sending and receiving a few messages.

 ### Accepting connections:
 Tell the server to connect back to you, by sending a message of the form `Connect to: #.#.#.#:#\0` (IP of your machine and port you are listening to).
 You can find your own address by running `ifconfig` in the terminal, the first three bytes should be the same as the server's IP.